Beyond Rule-based Named Entity Recognition and Relation Extraction for Process Model Generation from Natural Language Text: Experiment Setup

 \subsection{Evaluation}

 For performance evaluations of existing baselines, as well as our contributions, we adopted the evaluation strategy from \cite{bellan2023pet}.
 This means we run a 5-fold cross validation for the entire pipeline and average individual module scores.
-Errors modules make during prediction are propagated further down the pipeline, potentially even amplifying in severity, as down-stream modules produce errors themselves as a result\footnote{We referred to this in the introduction as error propagation issue.}.
-To gauge a given module's performance in isolation, we inject ground-truth data instead of predictions as inputs.
-This leads to a total of six different scenarios, whose results are discussed in detail in Section~\ref{sec:results-baseline-performance}.
-These scenarios are \textbf{(1)} \textit{mention extraction} only, \textbf{(2)} \textit{entity resolution} using predictions from the \textit{Mention Extraction} module, and \textbf{(3)} using ground-truth mentions.
-Furthermore, \textbf{(4)} \textit{relation extraction} using entities predicted by the pipeline thus far, \textbf{(5)} using entities predicted during \textit{entity resolution} using ground-truth mentions, and finally \textbf{(6)} using ground-truth entities.
+Errors made by modules during prediction are propagated further down the pipeline, potentially even amplifying in severity, as down-stream modules produce errors themselves as a result.
+To evaluate a given module's performance in isolation, we inject ground-truth data instead of predictions as inputs.
+This leads to a total of five different scenarios, for which results are discussed in detail in Section~\ref{sec:results}.
+These scenarios are \textbf{(S1)} \textit{entity resolution} using predictions from the \textit{Mention Extraction} module, and \textbf{(S2)} using ground-truth mentions.
+Furthermore, \textit{relation extraction} \textbf{(S3)} using entities predicted by the pipeline thus far, \textbf{(S4)} using entities predicted during \textit{entity resolution} using ground-truth mentions, and finally \textbf{(S5)} using ground-truth entities.